 The primary challenge is securing entry; the education itself is exceptional.

 The sixth form accepts approximately 60 external candidates annually alongside internal progression from Year 11 (subject to GCSE grades 6-7 or above).
-Students enjoy dedicated facilities including the Sixth Form Centre with study areas, café, and specialist laboratories.
+Students enjoy dedicated facilities including the Sixth Form Centre with study areas, cafe, and specialist laboratories.
 The sixth form is integral to the main school; sixth formers take leading roles in supporting younger pupils through tutoring and mentoring.
-A-level results are strong, with 83% achieving A*-B grades in recent cohorts.
-Thirty subjects are offered at A-level, allowing breadth of study.
-Sixth form students progress predominantly to university, with seven students from 2024 securing Oxbridge places.
+In the 2025 dataset, A-level results are strong, with 80% of entries achieving A*-B and 50% achieving A*-A. Thirty subjects are offered at A-level, allowing breadth of study, and families should check the school's latest destination information for current university and Oxbridge outcomes.

 The school's extracurricular programme is genuinely exceptional.
 Music is central, with approximately 50% of pupils learning instruments and multiple performing ensembles including Westcliff Sinfonia, Big Band, Jazz Band, and choir.
 Drama productions are ambitious, student-led, and regularly staged.
 STEM provision includes named robotics and AI clubs, and the school maintains strong partnerships with employers for work experience.
 The Combined Cadet Force has significant participation.
 Character development through the school's Learner Profile is integrated throughout school life.
 Service to others is genuinely important; pupils take leading roles in organizing charity events.
 Sport facilities are comprehensive with teams across 15+ disciplines.

 The CSSE comprises 10 grammar schools across Essex.
-Westcliff High School for Boys Academy ranks 1st locally amongst secondary schools in Southend-on-Sea on GCSE results.
+Westcliff High School for Boys Academy ranks 1st locally in Westcliff-on-Sea for secondary outcomes, with a 103rd overall rank in England.
 It competes academically with other leading CSSE schools.
 The school distinguishes itself through its integration of pastoral care and character development alongside academic excellence, its strong music and performing arts provision, and its explicit commitment to service to others reflected in extensive leadership opportunities for pupils.

 Get in touch with the school directly